apoltieva/eventplus/README.md

 ______________________________________________________________

 Users can see how many tickets they have bought for each event, filter events using tabs “All events” and “Your events” (those for which tickets were bought)

-Seed pictures (download from URL) - File.open

-Admins should not buy tickets

-Add admin to seeds

-7. Users can see how much tickets they have bought for each event, filter events using tabs “All events” and “Your events” (those for which tickets were bought)